georust/rinex/rinex-cli/doc/gnss-combination.md

 [TODO]

 GF combination is requested with `--gf` when analyzing Observation RINEX.
-`--gf` is processed seperately, it does not impact the remaining record analysis (raw data), it will just create a new visualization, in the form of "gf.png".
+`--gf` is processed separately, it does not impact the remaining record analysis (raw data), it will just create a new visualization, in the form of "gf.png".
 GF expresses fractions of $L_i - L_j$ delay.